NativeScript/payments/packages/apple-pay/README.md

 					args.completion(ApplePayTransactionStatus.Success);
 					// now you can follow through with your user flow since the transactin has been successful with your provider } else {
           // payment failed on the backend, so show the FAILURE to close the Apple Pay sheet args.completion(ApplePayTransactionStatus.Failure);
 				}
 			});

-            // these are the items your customer is paying for const paymentItems = [
+      // The items your customer is paying for const paymentItems = [
 				{
 					amount: 20.50,